-This succulent turkey stew recipe is a great way to use up any leftovers from Christmas Day when you’re bored of plain old turkey sandwiches.
+Turkey stew isn’t just a Christmas dish, but we always find ourselves making this turkey stew recipe in December.
+While you may never get bored of turkey sandwiches, if you do fancy something a bit different after Christmas Day, this succulent turkey stew recipe is a great way to use up any leftovers.
+Made with rich tomato purée, punchy garlic and fragrant bay leaves it transforms turkey into a gorgeous family meal, whether you’ve got leftover meat from Christmas or just fancy a change from chicken at any other time of the year.
 Because turkey is such a lean meat this would also be perfect for a healthy supper throughout the cooler months and, dare we say it, would even be worth buying some turkey breast meat especially for.
-Made with rich tomato purée, punchy garlic and fragrant bay leaves it transforms turkey into a gorgeous family meal, whether you’ve got leftover meat from Christmas or just fancy a change from chicken at any other time of the year.
-We’ve made sure our turkey stew is easy to make, with just fifteen minutes prep required and then a slow bubble on the stove, leaving you free to get on with other things.
-And depending on what you fancy this stew is lovely served with a variety of sides – rice works really well to mop up the juices but mashed potatoes are also delicious with the rich sauce.
+We’ve made sure our turkey stew is easy to make.
+Just fifteen minutes of prep is required, followed by a slow bubble on the stove, leaving you free to get on with other things.
+Depending on what you fancy, this stew is lovely served with a variety of sides.
+Rice works really well to mop up the juices, as does some warm, crusty bread, but mashed potatoes are also delicious with the rich sauce.

 - 2tbsp olive oil